 Actually, I feel quite proud that the animation stands on its own as being the seed that helped grow the character of Boba Fett.
 Fact is, the Nelvana Studio staff was very young and inexperienced, myself included.
 I had been in the animation business a mere three years and had been a professional animator for only a year and a half when I did that animation… what it lacks in finesse is made up for with energy and commitment to doing my best… and then it was the only performance associated with Boba until “The Empire Strikes Back.”
 (I was extremely disappointed that the live-action Boba had so little screen time in “Empire.”)
 Truth be told, I wish the animated sequence in Holiday was officially acknowledged as being part of the Star Wars “canon,” but that’s not my call.

-You’ve got a project on Kickstarter that just reached its initial funding goal — congratulations!
+You’ve got a project on Kickstarter [fundraiser no longer online] that just reached its initial funding goal — congratulations!
 Tell us more about that and how fans can get involved.

 I’ve been a classical 2D pencil-on-paper animator for 45 years.
 I’ve always enjoyed capturing quirky personalities with my pencil; and now I want to share some of my favorite character drawings by presenting more than 80 of them in a large-sized 80 page 8.3″ x 11.7″ landscape portfolio, but I need help to get the funding to lay out and print the book.
 I’m offering various pledge levels, which on the top tier I’m offering a personally drawn rough sketch of Boba Fett, in my Star Wars Holiday Special style.